 WWEST Associate Chairs Program

 WWEST Associate Chairs will be awarded for one year terms based on an annual application process.
-Renewals will be considered along with new applicants each year.
+Renewals will be considered.
 WWEST will invest $10,000 annually into each of the programs and the WWEST Associate Chairs will be required to obtain matching funds from a non-federal source.
 All of the funding in this program (both from WWEST and matching funds) must be invested into programming that aligns with WWEST's mission.
 Funds cannot be used toward Associate Chair Research, Salary, or Teaching Buyout.
 The WWEST Associate Chairs are expected to devote 20% of their time on this program, which should translate into a reduction in teaching load.

 Applicants wishing to become a WWEST Associate Chair must…